The Dutchman has nothing but praise for his former teammate, and feels the prolific attacker has made it this far because of his hard work

 "I never saw him as an arrogant guy.
 He was always open to advice and not arrogant at all.
 He was a great guy in the dressing room.
 He was really vain, but always in a good mood and making jokes," Van Nistelrooy stated to Algemeen Dagblad.

-"I talked to him like attackers talk among each other.
+He added, "I talked to him like attackers talk among each other.
 A lot of his individual actions were not necessary and he lacked efficiency.
-He still had a lot of room for improvement.
+He still had a lot of room for improvement."

 "He worked incredibly hard to become a better player, though.
 And that's clearly paid off.
-He really is crazy about the game and always wanted to become the perfect player.
+He really is crazy about the game and always wanted to become the perfect player," the retired Netherlands international explained.

 "He's had to work hard to get where he is now.
 He put in a lot of extra hours after training.
 And look at where it's got him.
 He is big, strong, has pace and scores tons of goals.
 He is a very committed professional."